Skip Navigation

 1. Provides you with a sense of purpose

-You may be able to find your purpose through volunteering and becoming part of something greater than yourself.
+The first benefit of volunteering is it’s a way to find your purpose and become part of something greater than yourself.
 For instance, if you’re retired, unexpectedly unemployed or have lost a loved one, helping others can give your life new meaning and keep you mentally stimulated.

 2. Provides a sense of community